SOURCE / ECONOMY

 Passengers stand at the Beijing Daxing International Airport on March 27, 2026.
 Photo: Courtesy of Beijing Daxing International Airport

-China's civil aviation sector kicked off the summer-autumn 2026 flight season on Sunday, with more international routes, including to India being planned, and expanded C919 flight services.
+China's civil aviation sector kicked off the summer-autumn 2026 flight season on Sunday, with more international routes planned, including to India, along with expanded C919 services.

-During the new season, Air China will increase flight frequencies on more than 10 routes, including Beijing-Warsaw, Milan, and Budapest, launch two new international routes—Chongqing-Manila and Wenzhou-Jeju, and resume the Beijing-Delhi route, according to information shared by the company with the Global Times.
+During the new season, Air China will increase flight frequencies on more than 10 routes, including Beijing-Warsaw, Milan, and Budapest, launch two new international routes -- Chongqing-Manila and Wenzhou-Jeju -- and resume the Beijing-Delhi route, the company told the Global Times.

-Since the home-produced C919 entered commercial service with China Southern Airlines, it has already connected 19 cities, the carrier said.
+Since the domestically produced C919 entered commercial service with China Southern Airlines, it has connected 19 cities, the carrier said.

-China Eastern said that during the new flight season, the total number of routes served by China Eastern's C919 fleet will reach 19, covering 16 airports in 14 cities, including two airports in Shanghai and two airports in Beijing.
+China Eastern said that during the new flight season, the total number of routes served by its C919 fleet will reach 19, covering 16 airports in 14 cities, including two airports in Shanghai and two in Beijing.

-Beijing Daxing International Airport said the average daily flight volume is expected to reach 1,012 flights, representing a year-on-year increase of 3.79 percent.
+Beijing Daxing International Airport said that the average daily flight volume is expected to reach 1,012, a year-on-year increase of 3.79 percent.
 A total of 44 airlines are expected to operate at the airport, with plans to connect 133 domestic destinations and 44 international and regional destinations.

 A total of 222 domestic and international airlines plan to operate 121,000 passenger and cargo flights per week during the new flight season, roughly flat compared with the same period last year, news portal caacnews.com.cn reported on Sunday, citing data from the Civil Aviation Administration of China.

-On international routes, a total of 191 airlines plan to operate 21,047 international flights per week, a 1.8 percent increase over the same period last year, serving 86 countries, with Cyprus being a newly added destination, the report said.
+On international routes, 191 airlines plan to operate 21,047 flights per week, up 1.8 percent year-on-year, serving 86 countries, with Cyprus being a newly added destination, the report said.

 In addition, Chinese airlines are adding more flights into Europe.

 On Sunday, China Southern Airlines held the inaugural ceremony for its Beijing Daxing-Helsinki route at the airport, launching the carrier's first route to Finland.
-The route also marks the first non-stop service from the Daxing airport to Northern Europe operated by a Chinese airline.
+It's the first non-stop service from the Daxing airport to Northern Europe operated by a Chinese airline.

-With the addition of these two routes, Air China will serve 23 destinations in Europe, offering regular weekly flights and building a convenient and efficient aerial bridge for cross-border personnel exchanges, economic and trade cooperation, and cultural interaction between Asia and Europe, the company said in a release sent to the Global Times on Monday.
+With the addition of these two routes, Air China serves 23 destinations in Europe, offering regular weekly flights and building a convenient and efficient aerial bridge for cross-border personnel exchanges, economic and trade cooperation, and cultural interaction between Asia and Europe.

 Additionally, to meet the rising demand for European flights, Cathay Pacific will add three round-trip flights to Paris and three round-trip flights to Zurich in April.